Roderick J. Newman

 Edward J. Hamb II

-Ed Hamb has over 20 years experience in establishing and executing the strategies necessary to transform go-to-market initiatives in organizations from startups to multi-billion dollar global enterprises.
-He has expertise in managing inside turnarounds and translating conceptual models into specific growth strategies.
+Ed Hamb was first appointed to the Board in March 2013.
+He serves on the Budget and Oversight and Investment Committees.
+Mr. Hamb has over 20 years of experience in establishing and executing the strategies necessary to transform go-to-market initiatives in organizations from startups to multi-billion dollar global enterprises.
+His practice focuses on managing inside turnarounds and translating conceptual models into specific growth strategies.

 He has worked in various senior capacities at Noble Commodities, Transalta and Enron.
 Mr. Hamb has generated over $1.5B in contract value while in these roles.